-The ADDC02803SC and ADDC02805SA have an integral differential- and common-mode EMI filter designed to meet all applicable requirements in MIL-STD-461D when the power converters are installed in a typical system setup (described below).
-The converters also contain transient protection circuitry that permit the units to survive short, high voltage transients across their input power leads.
-The purpose of this section is to describe the various MIL-STD-461D tests and the converters' corresponding performance.
+The ADDC02812DA and ADDC02815DA have an integral differential- and common-mode EMI filter that is designed to meet all applicable requirements in MIL-STD-461D when the power converter is installed in a typical system setup (described below).
+The converter also contains transient protection circuitry that permits the unit to survive short, high voltage transients across its input power leads.
+The purpose of this section is to describe the various MIL-STD-461D tests and the converter's corresponding performance.
 Consult factory for additional information.

 The figures and tests referenced herein were obtained from measurements on the ADDC02805SA, a single 5 V dc output converter.
-Since the construction and topology of the 3.3 V output converter is almost identical to the 5 V dc output converter, and the component values of the EMI differential- and common-mode filter in the 3.3 V output converter are identical to the 5 V output converter, the text references these figures and tests as typical of the ADDC02803SC converter as well.
+Since the construction and topology of the dual output converters are almost identical to the single output converter, and the component values of the EMI differential and common filter in the dual output converters are identical to the single output converter, the text references these figures and tests as typical of the ADDC02812DA and ADDC02815DA converters.